SpdPnd98/CVWO-memo-submission/README.md

 20/1/2021: Still trying out redux.
 Read some tutorials.
 There is this website that teaches [how to add redux to project...](https://www.freecodecamp.org/news/how-to-use-redux-in-your-react-typescript-app/) maybe worth trying?
 Tried deploying on Heroku and Netlify.
 Initial deployment was quite smooth.

-You can now access the website here[https://memoapp-bryan98.netlify.app/](https://memoapp-bryan98.netlify.app/)
+You can now access the website here: [https://memoapp-bryan98.netlify.app/](https://memoapp-bryan98.netlify.app/)

 Known issues:
 - when reloading, must go to root, or it will show error.

+[this blog](https://www.netlify.com/blog/2019/01/16/redirect-rules-for-all-how-to-configure-redirects-for-your-static-site/) seems to show a possible fix. netlify can read the `_redirect` file or a `netlify.toml` file.